-The St. Louis Urban Debate League brings together an active community of students, teachers, administrators, and community leaders devoted to improving the academic and life skills of youth in urban-St. Louis schools.
+The St. Louis Urban Debate League brings together an active community of students, teachers, administrators, and community leaders devoted to improving the academic and life skills of youth attending urban-St. Louis schools.

-Carr Lane Middle School: Barrett Taylor, Principal; Josie Johnston Coach
+Carr Lane Middle School: Barrett Taylor, Principal; Coach TBD

-Central Visual & Performing Arts High School: Dr. Kacy Seals, Principal; Matthew Reid, Coach
+Central Visual and Performing Arts High School: Dr. Kacy Seals, Principal; James Korte, Coach

-Cleveland NJROTC Academy: Dr. Victoria Shearing, Principal; John Essington, Coach
+Cleveland NJROTC Academy: Dr. Victoria Shearing, Principal; Coach TBD

-Collegiate School of Medicine and Bioscience: Frederick Steele, Principal; Deborah Riggs and Anthony Cantu, Coaches
+Collegiate School of Medicine and Bioscience: Frederick Steele, Principal; Deborah Riggs, Head Coach; Carmen McDavid, Assistant Coach

-Confluence (Charter) Preparatory Academy: Michael Powers, Principal; David Dickerson, Coach
+Confluence Preparatory Academy: Michael Powers, Principal; David Dickerson, Coach

-Clyde C. Miller Career Academy: Michael Brown, Principal; Lauren Gentsch, Coach
+Clyde C. Miller Career Academy: Michael Brown, Principal; Jason Criveau, Coach

-Gateway STEM High School: Steven Clay, Principal; Marie Lucero, Coach
+Gateway STEM High School: Dr. Amy Phillips, Principal; Lauren E. Gentsch and Marie Lucero, Coaches

-Metro Academic & Classical High School: Dr. Wilfred Moore, Principal; Colyn Gremaud and Laura Trieschmann, Coaches
+Metro Academic and Classical High School: Steven Lawler, Principal; Colyn Gremaud and Laura Trieschmann, Coaches

-Charles E. Sumner High School: Michael Triplett, Principal; Gwendolyn Jiles, Coach
+Charles E. Sumner High School: Mwalimu Sean Nichols, Principal; Coach TBD

 Soldan International Studies High School: Dr. Thomas Cason, Principal; Skye Reichert, Coach

 Tamara L. Boyd, Executive Director Tamara has over 27 years of development and nonprofit management experience, five years of teaching experience, and has served on a multitude of volunteer Boards and committees.
 She started volunteering for nonprofit organizations and planning fundraising events in the fifth grade when she hosted her first Back Yard Carnival (in her front yard for better visibility) for the Muscular Dystrophy Association.
-She continued giving her time to organizations throughout middle school, high school, and college.
-Tamara had the pleasure of volunteering for the NU Dance Marathon all four years of college.
-At the time, it was the largest student-run fundraising event in the nation and still ranks in the top five.
+She continued giving her time to charitable organizations throughout middle school, high school, and college.

-Tamara graduated with a B.S. in Theatre from Northwestern University in 1989 and studied theatre in London, leaving to move to a much sunnier Carribbean climate on St. Thomas to teach theatre to children living in poverty.
-After loosing her apartment to Hurricane Hugo, Tamara returned to St. Louis to continue her lifelong commitment to nonprofits and to begin one to her husband, Dennis.
-Tamara has worked in St. Louis for all but the first three months of her entire professional career, believing it is the best place in the world to raise a family.
+Tamara graduated with a B.S. in Theatre from Northwestern University and studied theatre in London, leaving to move to a much sunnier Caribbean climate to teach theatre to students living in poverty.
+After losing her apartment to Hurricane Hugo, Tamara returned to St. Louis to continue her lifelong commitment to nonprofits and education.
+Tamara has worked in St. Louis for the better part of her professional career, believing it is the best place in the world to raise a family.
 She is active in her children’s schools and loves working with students professionally and in a volunteer capacity.
-After her children have started college, Tamara plans to pursue a master’s degree.

 Shawn Briscoe, Program Director